ll79/AI_CRYPTO_STARTUP/courses/en/AI_CRYPTO_STARTUP/DESCRIPTION.md

 ## Brief Description

 ⚡️ Dive into the era of AI-Agent revolution!
 Join the AI and CRYPTO world on the TON blockchain.
 Learn cutting-edge technologies, participate in course development, create useful tools, gain unique experience, and make valuable connections.
-We're creating an opensource project of a decentralized platform with AI agents and virtual workers that will perform tasks, automate processes, and generate profit.
-Join our team of like-minded individuals and earn profitable NFTs.
+We're creating an opensource project of a decentralized platform with AI agents and virtual workers that will perform tasks and automate processes.
+Join our team of like-minded individuals and gain valuable development experience.
 We're building the future here! 🚀💎

 <br/>
 <br/>